RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ## Documentation

-This documentation is built automatically after every commit by Azure Devops, with no interaction required.
+This documentation is built automatically after every commit by GitHub, with no interaction required.
 If you want to build it yourself locally, first install the dependencies:

 ```
 lang=bash